fabsenet/adrilight/README.md

 * Build
   * Attach LED strip on the back of the television.
 The arrows must build a circle!
     * The strip can be devided in 4 pieces: Left/Right/Top/Bottom
-    * Left and right as well as top and bottom should have the same number of LEDs each.
+    * Left and right as well as top and bottom must have the same number of LEDs each.
   * solder the edges together, but DO NOT make a complete circle.
 The data line should still have an electrical start and end point
   * depending on the length of the strip, solder more power wires in between
   * connect power with the strip